deepforest package#

 • thresh – the score thresh used to filter bboxes after soft-nms performed

-Return type
+Return type:

 save_model(path)[source]#

-Save the trainer checkpoint in user defined path, in order to access in future :param Path: the path located the model checkpoint
+Save the trainer checkpoint in user defined path, in order to access in future.

 train_dataloader()[source]#

-Train loader using the configurations Returns: loader
+Train loader using the configurations.

 training_step(batch, batch_idx)[source]#

-Train on a loaded dataset
+Train on a loaded dataset.

 use_bird_release(check_release=True)[source]#